Start a STORYVOR Reading Challenge!

 Download your printable STORYVOR Reading Challenge Guide:

 Reading has an unmistakable impact on our lives from childhood into old age.
-Discover are ten ways books and stories transform our brains, careers, and lives.
+Discover ten ways it transform our brains, careers, and lives.

-Translated books are a wonderful opportunity for young readers to explore literary traditions from around the world, or reconnect with the storytelling of their own heritage.
-Here are eight translations that do just that.
+Translations offer young readers the chance to explore storytelling traditions from around the world, or reconnect with their own heritage.

 Looking to spark a love of reading in your students?
-Magazines can be an underrated treasure trove for literacy.
+Magazines are an underrated treasure trove for literacy.

 If you’re just starting to build your picture book library and wondering where to begin, here are five tried-and-tested masterpieces sure to delight.

 Books read by grandparents can become lifelong memories for kids.
-The best ones tend to be warm, timeless, and meaningful all at once.
+The best ones are warm, timeless, and meaningful all at once.

 G.K.
 Chesterton once said (more or less): “Fairytales are more than true; not because they show us that dragons exist; but because they show us dragons can be defeated.”
 Read on for six indispensable fairytale collections.